Dr. Steven Van Petegem

 5232 Villigen PSI

-Steven Van Petegem is senior scientist in the Photons for Engineering and Manufacturing group.
+Steven Van Petegem is senior scientist in the Structure and Mechanics of Advanced Materials.
 He received both his Physics degree and PhD at the Ghent University, Belgium.
 During his PhD he focussed on the synergy between experimental techniques and modelling to study the microstructure of nanocrystalline metals.
 In 2003 he started working at the Paul Scherrer Institut at the Small Angle Neutron Diffraction instrument in the NUM department.
 In 2005 he moved to the Materials Science and Simulations group, headed by Prof. Helena Van Swygenhoven, where he was co-responsible for the experimental program.
 Between 2008-2015, he was also co-responsible for the POLDI instrument.
-In 2015, he moved together with the group to the PSD department.
+Between 2015 and 2021, he worked in the Photons for Engineering and Manufacturing group.

-Within the PEM-group Steven Van Petegem is responsible for guiding PhD students and the co-ordination of the experiments at the Swiss Light Source and other synchrotrons.
+Within the SMAM-group Steven Van Petegem is responsible for guiding PhD students and the co-ordination of the experiments at the Swiss Light Source and other synchrotrons.
 He is the representative of PSD in the task force 'Offices and Laboratories' that advises the Steering Committee for Environment and energy.
-He serves in the ESRF Review Committee Panel.
+He is a tour guide at the Paul Scherrer Institute.
+Since 2019, he serves in the ESRF Review Committee Panel.